hundredrabbits/thebook/north_pacific_logbook.md

 This morning at 0100, when I went to sleep, I noticed that I could see my own breath.
 Yep, it is cold in here!
 I was lying in bed, in a pile of sleeping bags, buried within to try and shield myself from it.

-Devine made a lantern our of a can of Yebisu beer yesterday, he hung it up and placed a candle in it.
+Devine made a lantern out of a can of Yebisu beer yesterday, he hung it up and placed a candle in it.
 It helped us save power at night, while giving the room a nice ambience.
 If we near our hands to it it gives off a bit of warmth too, it feels good after a cold shift.

 Our next milestone lies ahead, 167 km (90 nm) away.
 We'll hit the 3,704 km (2000 nm) to Vancouver Island.
 It's a lot of ground to cover, but we've already done so much.
 If the wind stays we'll meet our goal soon enough, but it is difficult in these waters, where the wind is far from constant.
 We still don't have weather, as the Iridium office is closed on weekends, and that the next working day is a holiday.
 We'd like to know what's going on out there, but we can't read the waves, not like Moitessier.
 Maybe it's time to unbox the sextant, although it won't be easy to take noon sights in fog..